BudiBadu Logo

 Maximum Product Subarray

-Array Medium 0 views
+Array Hard 0 views

 You are given an integer array nums.
 Your task is to find the contiguous subarray (containing at least one number) that has the largest product and return that product.
 The subarray must be a sequence of consecutive elements within the array, not necessarily unique, and its length can vary from 1 to the entire array.